MicrosoftDocs/entra-docs/docs/id-protection/workbook-risk-based-policy-impact.md

 ### What if I don’t use Microsoft Entra for multifactor authentication?

 If you don’t use Microsoft Entra multifactor authentication, you might still see sign-in risk remediated in your environment if you use a non-Microsoft MFA provider.
-External Authentication Methods make it possible to remediate risk when using external authentication methods.
+[External authentication methods](/entra/identity/authentication/how-to-authentication-external-method-manage) make it possible to remediate risk when using external authentication methods.

 ### What if I am in a hybrid environment?